nacx/kahuna/README.md

 -----------------------------

  * Fork the project.
- * Make your feature addition or bug fix.
+ * Create a topic branch for your feature or bug fix.
+ * Develop in the just created feature/bug branch.
  * Add tests for it.
 This is important so I don't break it in a future version unintentionally.
  * Commit.
  * Send me a pull request.
-Bonus points for topic branches.

 Issue Tracking